 Software applications typically allocate and deallocate resources during their lifetime.
 Resources can be categorized into two broad groups, in-process and out-of-process resources where in-process resources are local resources directly managed by a client, while out-of-process resources are remotely managed by a client which instructs a server to allocate and deallocate the resource on its behalf.
 Out-of-process resources do not reside in a clients address space which poses an extra layer of complexity in attempting to debug their misuse.
 This thesis presents an automatic run-time solution to the problem of detecting and reporting source code locations of application client mismanagement of out-of-process resources for a specific case-study of the X Windowing System which lends itself to use in the wider general case.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 McNamara, Caolan, "Runtime Automated Detection of Out of Process Resource Management in the X Windowing System" (2009).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 7.